keerthanapillaram/ODD2023-WT-Ex-07-CSS/README.md

 Media queries can be used to provide print-friendly styles for web pages.
 How would you use a media query to change the styling of a webpage when it is printed, such as changing the background to white and hiding non-essential elements Provide a CSS example.

 # STEPS :
+Step1:
+start a html project

+Step 2:
+create a css file in the same folder in which file is created,give href link in html program

+Step3:
+after creating a css file give Inside each media query block, adjust the styles for the identified elements.
+You can change the background to white and hide non-essential elements.

+Step4:
+test the html file

+Step5:
+run the html program

 # CODE :
 ```